 - 162. Second, the European Union notes each Party's right to decide on any measures applicable to its waters under Article 496(1) of the TCA, reflects the importance of regulatory autonomy.
 263 The European Union states that waters of the Parties are defined in Article 495(1)(g) of the TCA, for the European Union, as the Exclusive Economic Zones (hereinafter "EEZs") of its Member States and their territorial seas, and for the United Kingdom as its EEZ and territorial sea, excluding for the purposes of Articles 500 and 501 and Annex 38 the territorial sea adjacent to the Bailiwick of Guernsey, the Bailiwick of Jersey and the Isle of Man.
-264 However, the European Union stresses that the exercise of the regulatory autonomy afforded to the Parties for when deciding on measures within their waters is subject to certain constraints: 265 The measures must be in pursuit of the objectives defined in Articles 494(1) and (2) of the TCA, when deciding on the measures they must have regard must be had to the principles in Article 494(3) of the TCA and the measures must be conducted pursuant to and in accordance with principles of international law, including UNCLOS.
-268 In this regard, the European Union recalls by reference to various provisions that UNCLOS seeks to balance the sovereign rights of coastal States and the rights of other States to access any surplus resources.269 The European Union also stresses that during the adjustment period provided for in Annex 38 to the TCA, Article 496 of the TCA cannot be read in isolation and that the context of the adjustment period, including the economic and social impacts resulting during the adjustment period, must be taken into consideration when interpreting and applying the legal framework of Articles 494 and 496 of the TCA.270 - 163.
-Third, the European Union addresses the importance of basing fisheries management measures on the best available scientific advice,271 and such measures not being applied to the vessels of
+264 However, the European Union stresses that the regulatory autonomy afforded to the Parties for measures within their waters is subject to certain constraints: 265 The measures must be in pursuit of the objectives defined in Articles 494(1) and (2) of the TCA, 266 they must have regard to the principles in Article 494(3) of the TCA, 267 and they must be conducted pursuant to and in accordance with principles of international law, including UNCLOS.268 In this regard, the European Union recalls by reference to various provisions that UNCLOS seeks to balance the sovereign rights of coastal States and the rights of other States to access any surplus resources.269 The European Union also stresses that during the adjustment period provided for in Annex 38 to the TCA, Article 496 of the TCA cannot be read in isolation and that the context of the adjustment period, including the economic and social impacts resulting during the adjustment period, must be taken into consideration when interpreting and applying the legal framework of Articles 494 and 496 of the TCA.270 - 163.
+Third, the European Union addresses the importance of basing fisheries management measures on the best available scientific advice, 271 and such measures not being applied to the vessels of